kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ## Project repository

-All written work (with exception of poster) should be reproducible, and the RStudio project repo should be neatly organized.
+All written work (with exception of poster) should be reproducible, and the RStudio project repo should be neatly organized, submitted as a .zip file.

 The repo should have the following structure:

 - `README`: Short project description and data dictionary
+- `.Rproj` file
 - `written-report.qmd` & `written-report.pdf`
+- `project-proposal.qmd` & `project-proposal.pdf`
+- `cleaning-eda.qmd` & `cleaning-eda.html`
 - `/data`: Folder that contains the data set for the final project.
-- `project-proposal.qmd` & `project-proposal.pdf`
 - `/poster`: Folder with the poster and accompanying documents.

 Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project  repo.
 The repo should be neatly organized as described above, there should be no extraneous files, all text in the README should be easily readable.